33 Marvelous Benefits Of Jaggery For Skin And Health

-Did you know that jaggery comes with loads of health benefits?
-You may have seen older people eating a piece of jaggery with tea after a meal.
-It is not only because of its sweet taste, but it also has numerous therapeutic properties that do wonders for the body.
 Jaggery is made from the juice of sugarcane, which is heated to produce thick crystals.
 It contains sugar in sucrose form and is used in many food products as a sweetening agent.
-It is considered healthier than refined sugar as certain plant phytochemicals and minerals are preserved in it.
+It is considered healthier than refined sugar as certain plant phytochemicalsi XSubstances present in plants that give their distinctive color, aroma, and flavor and help form resistance against plant virus infections, fungi, and other insects. and minerals are preserved in it (1).

 Many people avoid jaggery as its raw appearance is not very appealing.
 However, it may be time to start making this food a regular part of your diet as it provides many essential nutrients and is an effective remedy for many ailments.
 By adding jaggery to your diet, you gain a wide range of health benefits that you may not have thought that this food could provide.

 Jaggery is also known as ‘Gur’ in Hindi, ‘Bellam’ in Telugu, ‘Vellam’ in Tamil, ‘Sharkara’ in Malayalam, ‘Bella’ in Kannada, and ‘Gul’ in Marathi.
-Let’s take a look at all the amazing benefits that come with jaggery:
+Let’s take a look at all the amazing benefits of jaggery: